acscripts/ac_radio/docs/config.md

 # Config explanation
 In this file you can find more detailed description of each config option.
+Options marked with ✏ symbol automatically overrides the pma-voice convars.

 <details>
 <summary><b>Quick navigation</b></summary>